bigzooooz/KeyHunter/README.md

+Here’s the updated `README.md` file to reflect the changes in the new codebase, including the ability to scan multiple domains from an external file:

+---

 # KeyHunter 🕵️‍♂️

 **KeyHunter** is a powerful tool designed to discover API key leaks from subdomains and archived URLs.
 It automates the process of subdomain enumeration, URL collection, and API key detection, making it an essential tool for security researchers and bug bounty hunters.